-Talk to your children about cyberbullying and make them feel comfortable letting you know of about cyberbullying or unethical activities, whether it involves them or someone they know.
+- Talk to your children about cyberbullying.
+Make them feel comfortable letting you know of about cyberbullying or unethical activities, whether it involves them or someone they know.
 Your children need to understand that you are there to support them.

-Establish rules about the online sites your children are allowed to visit, what they can do online, what information can be shared and what information should never be shared, and the importance of protecting their identity.
+- Establish rules.
+Get on the same page about the online sites your children are allowed to visit, what they can do online, what information can be shared and what information should never be shared, and the importance of protecting their identity.
 Work out restrictions and penalties for violations.

 - Make yourself aware of and help enforce school rules on cell phones, tablets, and other digital devices.
 Find out if your children’s school has policies in place to minimize the risk of cyber bullying and the processes in place to handle children who engage in this behavior.